 No child should ever feel ostracized for being poor.
 Schools don’t have the luxury of forgiving this debt at the expense of academic programs.
 It is a difficult and delicate balancing act where truly nobody wins.

 The family at PAPERbasket believes a little change can make a change in the life of a child.
-When a district purchases an annual subscription to our suite of use tracking and EdTech ROI analysis tools, we will make an annual donation equal to 3% of the purchase price to the district’s school lunch fund account.
+When a district (minimum population of 5,000 students) purchases an annual subscription to our suite of use tracking and EdTech ROI analysis tools, we will make an annual donation equal to 3% of the purchase price to the district’s school lunch fund account.
 The money will be used to pay back the debt of local families in need.

 It’s not a terribly large sum of money, and is not the solution by itself.
-But even the smallest school system will be able to cover hundreds of subsidized meals with that donation – potentially thousands for larger districts.
+But even some smaller school systems will be able to cover hundreds of subsidized meals with that donation – potentially thousands for larger districts.